lucadivit/OneMaxProblem/README.md

 # OneMaxProblem
-This simple script is an example of genetic algorithm application
+This simple script is an example of genetic algorithm application to One Max Problem.

 ## Requirements
 You have to install deap framework: